Connecting...Base Mainnet

 Cryptoeconomic Execution Guarantees

-Existing automation solutions rely on trusted operators, committee consensus, or third-party infrastructure (Chainlink DON, Gelato keepers).
+Existing automation solutions rely on trusted operators, committee consensus, or centralized relayers.
 Heliora uses optimistic execution with fraud proofs — the same security model that secures optimistic rollups.
-Execution conditions verified entirely on-chain.
-No off-chain dependencies.
-No Chainlink.
-No Gelato.
+Execution conditions verified on-chain with cryptoeconomic guarantees via staking and slashing.

 Approach